Series: The 5 Things No One Tells You About Work That Are Critical to Success.

 Fast forward five years later and I still don’t work in my passion – and I’m OK with that.

 In fact, I’m thrilled.
-I work with cool people on interesting projects and make good money.
+I work with cool people on interesting projects and feel financially secure.

 I did all of this by coming to the realization that work is work.